- Apply nowThe program starts once a year

 Bachelor of Science in Automotive Engineering

 Your reward after 4 years of hard study: a Bachelor of Science in Automotive Engineering.
+The program you've completed is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
+That means you now have an internationally recognized degree.
 Ready to join an international company?
 Or further your expertise with a master degree?

 Bachelor of Science in Automotive Engineering